MicrosoftDocs/Viva/Viva/glint/setup/360-design-templates.md

 Yes.
 Although your org may have a competency model, it doesn’t guarantee alignment with what you consider the behaviors of a successful leader.
 Use the Glint 360 program to establish a competency model unique to your organization.

-## Use a 360 template
+## Use the 360 template

-Start from a Glint Manager 360 template or with a blank 360 feedback program.
+Start from a **Glint Manager 360 template** or with a **blank 360 feedback program template**.
 Each program should ideally end up with individual cycles, which your organization administers over a schedule period of time.
 Create a separate 360 feedback program if you’re planning major changes to a cycle or to create a different overall experience for individual subjects.
 For example: 360 programs for Managers, Executives, and Employee Resource Groups could be set up as three separate programs.

 Follow this process: